8ctavio/vergil/apps/docs/src/components/form/introduction.md

 ### Model (group) validation

 FFCs may be considered to have an associated *validation target*.
-This validation target is the FFC's model if it does not belong to a [ModelGroup](/functions/modelgroup) or its ModelGroup ancestors do not have [group validators](/functions/modelgroup#model-group-validation).
-Otherwise, the validation target is the model's eldest ModelGroup ancestor with a group validator.
+This validation target is the FFC's model if it does not belong to a [model group](/composables/useModelGroup) or its model group ancestors do not have [group validators](/composables/useModelGroup#model-group-validation).
+Otherwise, the validation target is the model's eldest model group ancestor with a group validator.

 FFCs automatically validate their validation targets upon user interaction.
 In general, the events that trigger validation are different for each FFC.